 This is the winning combination to getting found locally online.
 You can’t afford to ignore your online listings and reviews any longer.
 Check your online listings and take the first step in helping Google help you.

-When was the last time you checked your listings online?
+When was the last time you checked your business online?